Spice and Ice and Everything Nice

 His frown deepens, just like it always does.

 "He probably doesn't want his kids to be teased because of their family name," she explains.
 "Remember how he and Kadou would get teased?
 The girls never got it quite so bad – they had each other to fall back on, but the boys got the worst of it.
-If Rinji joins Hana's family, his children will be Uzumaki and no one would dare tease them – they respect Naruto too much."
+If Rinji joins the Uzumaki family book, his children will be Uzumaki and no one would dare tease them – they respect Naruto too much."

 Sasuke's frown dissipates slowly into a sad sort of resignation and he gently takes her hand, running his thumb over her knuckles.
 He's quiet for a few unbearable minutes and then he quietly speaks, "I always worried that what...
 I did would never be forgotten and that people might take it out on my family, but I wanted to be with you, to have a family.
 And I turned a blind eye to what that meant, because as long as I had you and the kids, I could – we could handle it, as a family and we could make the Uchiha name mean something good again.
 But I've always known, even just a little, that maybe it was better to let that name just disappear."